jsirex/chef-cookbook.noe/README.md

     # If you are ready for kitchen tests
     rake kitchen:all

+## Short layout

+Instead of generating full noespec for project you can use short one:

+    noe prepare --template=chef-cookbook --layout=short my-cookbook

 ## Updating cookbook

 You can also easily update your cookbook from template by regenerating files.